-My recipe for keto pound cake is not only the most popular recipe on our blog, but it’s also the number one pinned low carb pound cake!
-How cool is that?
+My recipe for keto pound cake is not only the most popular recipe on our blog, but it’s also the number one pinned low-carb pound cake!

-This low carb cream cheese pound cake was birthed out of our need to replace our family’s traditional favorite.
+This low-carb cream cheese pound cake was birthed out of our need to replace our family’s traditional favorite.

-I wanted a keto pound cake recipe that could pass for the real thing and that it was also easy to make.
+I wanted the best keto pound cake recipe that could pass for the real thing, and that was also easy to make.

-That keto pound cake recipe was inspired by this one and it has the correct substitutions for a coconut flour version.
+That keto pound cake recipe was inspired by this one, and it has the correct substitutions for a coconut flour version.

 The great news is that keto coconut flour pound cake is just as delicious as this one and it’s even lower in carbs.

-Oh and make sure you remember to also check out our Keto Cream Cheese Recipes, where you are sure to find some more tasty options.
+Oh, and make sure you remember to also check out our Keto Cream Cheese Recipes, where you are sure to find some more tasty options.